jamescarson3/TACCRStudio/README.md

 ---

-Now open RStudio in your browser by clicking the button
+Now open RStudio in your browser by clicking the button.

+Congratulations!

+---

+### Challenge

+* Use basic linux knowledge to find your working directory path.
+Copy it.
+* Make and save a tab delimited text data file with some random numbers as ```data.txt```

 ---